-This course provides an opportunity for students to develop a DNP project proposal for the purpose of translating and integrating evidence to change practice environments and/or the delivery of care.
-Students will be guided by faculty as they develop a scholarly, detailed plan to implement their original investigative study of a clinically relevant problem or question to the DNP role.
-Prerequisite: NUR 810.
+Provides an opportunity for students to develop a DNP project proposal for the purpose of translating and integrating evidence to change practice environments and/or the delivery of care.
+Students are guided by faculty as they develop a scholarly, detailed plan to implement their original investigative study of a clinically relevant problem or question to the DNP role.